chalda/DiscordBot/README.md

 - !game nameofgame => asks the room if anyone wants to play games! "cs" and "hots" are specially defined
 - !image => returns an image
 - !youtube => returns a youtube link
+- !wiki => returns the summary of the first search result on Wikipedia
 - !say <text> => echos text
 - !pullanddeploy => pulls changes from your (or this) repo and restarts node. does <strong>not</strong> work for windows!
 - !meme <memetype> <text1> <text2> => returns a meme image.